uzresk/ansible-serverspec-windows-samples/README.md

-# ansible windows samples
+# ansible and serverspec windows samples

-This is a sample of ansible windows.
+This is a sample of ansible/serverspec.

 ## Requires

 * ansible2.1.0
+* serverspec

 ## first-step